U.S. Environmental Protection Agency (EPA)

-A research opportunity is available at the Environmental Protection Agency (EPA), Office of Research and Development (ORD), Center for Computational Toxicology and Exposure (CCTE), Biomolecular and Computational Toxicology Division (BCTD) in Research Triangle Park, North Carolina.
+A research opportunity is currently available at the Environmental Protection Agency (EPA), Office of Research and Development (ORD), Center for Environmental Measurement and Modeling (CEMM), Atmospheric and Environmental Systems Modeling Division (AESMD), located in Research Triangle Park, North Carolina.
 EPA ORD recently reorganized and these are the newly named Centers/Divisions/Branches.
-This was formerly in ORD's National Health and Environmental Effects Research Laboratory (NHEERL), Integrated Systems Toxicology Division (ISTD).
+This was formerly in the National Exposure Research Laboratory (NERL), Immediate Office (IO).

-Under the guidance of a mentor, the participant may be involved in the following research activities:
+The research participant may be involved with the following activities:

 Anticipated Appointment Start Date: